IditYegerSwimm/smart-mirror/.swm/amex-new-doc-from-user-idit-renaming-1.p57tlpv2.sw.md

 ---
-title: Amex new doc from user Idit - Renaming again
+title: Amex new doc from user Idit - Renaming 1
 ---
 I'm editing this doc with user Idit.123456